segmentio/segment-docs/src/connections/destinations/catalog/tv-squared/index.md

 2. Search for "Innovid" in the Catalog, select it, and choose which of your JavaScript sources to connect the destination to.

-3. Add your Innovid Brand ID and Client ID to your Segment Settings UI.
+3. Add your InnovidXP Brand ID and Client ID to your Segment Settings UI.
 You can find this within your Innovid dashboard.

-4. Segment automatically loads Innovid's JavaScript tracking snippet onto the page once analytics.js loads.
+4. Segment automatically loads InnovidXP's JavaScript tracking snippet onto the page once analytics.js loads.
 Make sure you remove Innovid's snippet from your code.

-5. Innovid starts automatically recording events after approximately 45 minutes, once the CDN is updated.
+5. InnovidXP automatically starts recording events after approximately 45 minutes, once the CDN is updated.

 ## Page